aryzing/monorepo-setup/README.md

     * `outDir` to have types in their own directory.
     * `include` include all files in `src` dir.
 All packages are expected to have their source in a `src` dir.
     * `exclude` Note that there is no exclude field, so declaration files for tests will be emitted too.

+# Dependency handling

+The top level `package.json`'s dependencies should include all `peerDependencies` delcared in packages from `packages`.
+This is to ensure that when a MFE bundle is created, the package is available during the build.
+During package installation, Yarn issues a warning for peer dependencies from `packages` that are not declared as dependencies.
+When this happens, we should install add them to ensure MFEs build correctly.
+This also has the added benefit that all MFEs use the same versions of peer dependencies of packages in `packages`.

+Although packages in `web` and `packages` may have their own dependencies with whichever version is suitable, it is highly recommended to have all dependencies declared at the top level.
+Thes helps all code use the same versions for dependencies.

+The project's own `packages` should also be dependencies because they're expected to be always in scope for MFE builds and MFE builds should use the most recent workspace code (as if the packages were evergreen).
+Packages in `packages` have version numbers only to comply with expected `package.json` standards, but are otherwise unused.

+The benefits of this dependency handling strategy are

+* having a single source of truth for which versions are being used in the project
+* avoiding problems related to using different versions of the same libraries
+* facilitating upgrades to newer versions of a dependency, as any necessary code transformations will be the same
+* facilitating optimizations when similar libraries are used.
+These may be technical (eg, choosing b/w lodash and ramda, resulting in smaller bundles), educational (opportunity to have an code-review session w/ devs to ensure we're all on same page), conflict-resolution, or objective/vision clarification, among others.

 # Jest conventions